IvanSanchez/Leaflet.Polyline.SnakeAnim/README.md

 New option in `L.Polyline`: `snakingSpeed`.
 This is the speed of the animation, in pixels per second.
 Pixels refer to the length of the polyline at the current zoom level.
+The default value is `200`.

-The default value is 200.
+New option in `L.Polyline`: `followHead`.
+This is to keep the map centered on the head.
+The default value is `false`.

 New option in `L.LayerGroup`: `snakingPause`.
 This is the number of milliseconds to wait between layers in the group when doing a snaking animation.